kyte-one/airlyftone-docs/docs/campaign/quests/spin-the-wheel.md

 - Now, choose the **reward type**, either **cFuel** or **XP**, based on what you want participants to receive.

 - Once selected, enter the **reward amounts** and their respective **winning probabilities**.
+For example:

+  - You can set up different reward tiers like:
+    - 100 cFuel with 10% probability (rare reward)
+    - 50 cFuel with 30% probability (uncommon reward)
+    - 20 cFuel with 60% probability (common reward)

+  The probabilities must add up to 100%.
 This setup ensures that different rewards have different chances of being won, creating an exciting and dynamic experience for participants.
+In the example above, when a user spins the wheel, they have a 60% chance to win 20 cFuel, a 30% chance to win 50 cFuel, and a 10% chance to win 100 cFuel.

 - Finally, click **Add Task** to activate the Spin the Wheel task.